-Do I need to sign for the EK package delivery?
+Do I have to sign for my shipment when the courier delivers it?

 Typically, couriers require consignees to sign the package so both sides are sure the package ended up with the right person.
 This way, both the customer and the courier are protected.
 However, most couriers allow you to reach out to them and ask if they could remove the mandatory delivery signature for your order.

 Since you need your reference tracking number (AWB) when contacting the courier, you'll have to wait until you receive the shipment confirmation email that contains your tracking number.
 We advise you to have the tracking ID on hand when you reach out to the courier.